 - 1. Fail to complete 66% of credits attempted and fail to earn the required cumulative or semester GPA - a.
 If they've attempted 9-29 credits they must earn at least a 1.79. - b.
 If they've attempted 30 or more credits they must earn at least a 2.00. - 2.
 Fail to complete 66% of semester credits attempted while on probation - 3.
 Fail to earn the required semester GPA while on probation - a.
 If they've attempted 9-29 credits they must earn at least a 1.79. - b.
 If they've attempted 30 or more credits they must earn at least a 2.00. - 4.
 Fail to earn a cumulative GPA of more than 0.0 after attempting 9 or more credits - 5.
-Remain on academic probation for three consecutive semesters success.
+Remain on academic probation for three consecutive semesters - Probationary students who complete 66% or more of the credits attempted in a semester, and attain a semester GPA of greater than 2.0, will not be suspended.

+Students who have been suspended from the College may be considered for reinstatement following a minimum of one semester of leave and after providing the College with evidence of increased potential for academic success.
 An application for reinstatement must be made through the Advising Office and the student must meet with a college representative to develop an academic plan.
 Reinstated students will be placed on academic probation during the semester they return.
 While on probation after suspension if either semester GPA or completion rate fall below standards, students are academically suspended from the college.
 If upon returning to the college the student is taking 6-8 credits, the student must attain a minimum 50% completion rate for that semester and a 66% completion rate in subsequent semesters.